Kei-K23/curlio/README.md

 - Timeout configuration.
 - Retry mechanism for handling failed requests.
 - Basic and Bearer authentication support.
-- Download file through request support.
+- Download file, zip, images and videos using `curlio` with nice informatics loading indicator.

 ## Installation

 This CLI is published with `Cargo`.
-You can easily download with `cargo install curlio` and accept the binary from everywhere.
+You can easily download and update with `cargo install curlio` command and accept the binary from everywhere.

 ```bash
 cargo install curlio